-4.2 Fueling
+4.4 Fueling

-Your EdgeWater 135ST is equipped with a portable fuel tank.
+Your EdgeWater 175CC is equipped with a built-in 45 gallon fuel tank and your 155CC is equipped with a built-in 32 gallon fuel tank.
 Before fueling, you should follow these procedures.

 - Make sure the boat is securely moored.

 - Make sure all switches are off and all cigarettes are extinguished.

 - Know the location of the fire extinguisher in case of an emergency.

-- Remove the fuel tank from the boat.

 - Remove the fuel fill cap.

 - Place the nozzle firm against the side of the opening.

 - Begin fueling.

 - When the tank is full, stop fueling.

 - · Remove the fuel nozzle.

 - Install the fuel cap.

-- Place the fuel tank back in the boat.

-Check the area for fuel odors.
+- · Check the area for fuel odors.